What Is It Exactly?

 - Adhesive – You need a bonding agent that will keep the layers together.

-- Flashing – This provides protection against the perforations in the roof (heating units, A/C, vents) and the edges of the roof.
+- Flashing – This protects against the perforations in the roof (heating units, A/C, vents) and the edges of the roof.

 - Surfacing – This surface coat offers cooling roofing options and protects against weathering and UV rays.